microsoft/vscode-docs/docs/remote/containers.md

     ![Dev Container Progress Notification](images/containers/dev-container-progress.png)

 5. After it's done, VS Code will automatically connect to the container with the local file system mapped into it.
-Check out the `README` for the repository you cloned to see what to do next.
+Check out the `README.md` for the repository you cloned to see what to do next.

 ### Quick start: Open a folder in a container